cisco-ai-defense/ai-defense-python-sdk/examples/management/README.md

 Connections link your applications to AI Defense.
 You can:

 - List connections
-- Create new connections
+- Create a connection
 - Get connection details
-- Delete connections
+- Delete connection
 - Manage API keys for connections

 ### Policies